devprincefahad/devprincefahad/README.md

 ## 🧐 About
 - 🏄‍ Android Developer who loves building amazing Applications.
 - 👨‍💻 I have done one internship in Android.
-- 🤔 Looking some help with data structures and algorithms.
+- 🤪 Learning data structures and algorithms.
 - 🌱 I love to learn new things and ready to help others.
 - 💻 All of my projects are available [here](https://github.com/devprincefahad?tab=repositories).
 - ⚡ In my free time, you'll find me reading self help books